divya-281/WatsonX-Challenge/application_perspective.md

         3. Provide the final details to finish the creation.
     At any time you can switch to the advanced mode by selecting the button in the top right that says "Switch to Advanced Mode."

-2. Advanced AP Creation
+### Advanced AP Creation

 All the data that is needed for an AP is entered in a single screen with the Advanced AP creation view.
 The steps within this view are:

-    Enter a name for your application perspective.
+1. Enter a name for your application perspective.
-    To define your application perspective using tags, click Add filter.
+2. To define your application perspective using tags, click **Add filter.**

 For tags to conjoin, choose between the AND or OR operator and use brackets.
 When using a mix of AND and OR conjunctions without brackets, AND conjunctions have the highest priority and are evaluated first.
 For example, the tag definitions tag.A AND tag.B OR tag.c AND tag.d is interpreted and processed as (tag.A AND tag.B) OR (tag.c AND tag.d).

 Each call that matches the filters, including calls to any database or messaging services that are invoked within the application, is associated with this application perspective.

 There is also an option to apply filters and group by the source or destination of a call.

 Note: The service.name and endpoint.name tags, along with the infrastructure entity tags such as agent.tag or host.name can be applied to both the source and the destination of a call.
 By default, it's applied to the destination and it can be modified by using the edit filter dialog.
 An example for combining source and destination is for an application that groups calls which are issued from the agent.zone prod towards the agent.zone test.

 * To include all the services that transitively fall downstream of those matched by the tags  you have specified, select **Include All Downstream Services**.
 Select **No Downstream Services** if only the filtered services are all to consider.
 Select **Immediate downstream database and messaging services** if the database or messaging services directly communicating with the selected services should be included in the AP.
-    * Select the default dashboard view:
+* Select the default dashboard view

 **Inbound calls:** Inbound calls are calls initiated from outside the application and where the destination service is part of the selected application perspective.

 **All calls:** Results and metrics for not only calls at the application perspective boundary, but also those occurring within the application perspective.

 By default, various dashboards such as the Summary tab, only show numbers for "Inbound Calls".
 Wherever the Inbound or All Calls selector is available on a dashboard, the perspective can be switched to All Calls.
 When selecting services and endpoints within an application perspective, the boundary setting is inherited.

 ### Update an application perspective